the-anna-project/annad/doc/concept/anna.md

 weight within the current context.
 The problems being able to be solved are not limited due to static implementation.
 Instead the implementation provides general purpose intelligence using exendable [CLGs](clg.md).
-Anyway, the following two concepts, basically describe the main idea behind Anna's inner workings.
+Anyway, the concepts described in this documentation, draw pictures about the ideas behind Anna's inner workings.

-TODO

-The information provided here are given by [connections](connection.md).
-TODO    CLGs combined to [strategies](strategy.md), executed in different [stages](stage.md), create complex behavior.
-Such complex behavior is able to solve any problem.
-Strategy also depends on connections between information and behavior.

-###### CLG
+### CLG
 A [CLG](clg.md), a complex logic gate, provides an implementation of a fundamental functionality.
 This can be anything.
 E.g. summing up two numbers, concatenating two strings and so on.
 You get the idea.
 CLGs solce some very